 Communicating with aphasics

-- Allow the aphasic to try to complete his/her thoughts, to struggle with words.
-Avoid being too quick to guess what the person is trying to express;
+- Allow the aphasic to try to complete his/her thoughts and to struggle with words.
+Avoid being too quick to guess what the person is trying to express.

 - Use touch to aid in concentration, to establish another avenue of communication and to offer reassurance and encouragement.